moveit/moveit.ros.org/about/maintainer_policy/index.markdown

 These projects are run entirely by different teams, maintainer policies, etc.
 Write access between these two projects is isolated via usage of different Github Org Teams.
 In addition, MoveIt has a secondary Github team for non-write access.
-The ros-planning org currently has three total teams:
+The ros-planning org currently has four total teams:

  - Navigation Maintainers
    - Has write access to all navigation-related packages
+ - MoveIt Admin
+   - Has write access to all MoveIt-related packages & admin access to all repos settings
  - MoveIt Maintainers
    - Has write access to all MoveIt-related packages
  - MoveIt Contributors